 If you want to try to get more thanks to auction fever, start the bidding low (no higher than 99 cents) and don’t put a reserve on it.
 If you get multiple bids, most of them are going to come in the last five minutes.
 But to get the best price you want to get a few early bids.
 The low price will get you there.
-Someone who doesn’t desperately want the item will see it, be reluctant to let the item go for 99 cents.
-So he’ll bid $1.25 to see what happens.
+Someone who doesn’t desperately want the item will see it and be reluctant to let the item go for 99 cents.
+So they’ll bid $1.25 to see what happens.
 Then someone will bid half what it’s worth.
 Someone else will bid 2/3.
 Then someone who really wants it will eventually place a bid.
 More often than not, the item will end at something close to the going rate.

 That covers a lot of ground that’s mostly specific to Ebay.
 For more on Ebay, see my earlier post, Getting started with Ebay.

 When selling to a dealer, expect much lower prices.
 My local dealer typically pays about 1/3 the book value of a train.
 The 67% margin covers his overhead and any necessary cleaning or repairs.
 If the item is something he knows one of his regulars is looking for, he may be willing to pay more since he’ll be able to turn the item over quickly.